The Love Journey of Lakshmi

 Sometimes in the middle of a conversation I would forget what I was saying.

-That was exactly what I needed.
+It made me laugh, something exactly what I needed.

-Just some break from all the heaviness.
+Some break from all the heaviness.

-To forget about the pain.
+Forgetting about the pain.

 The heartbreak was heavy on my heart.